IBM-Cloud/terraform-provider-ibm/website/docs/d/is_virtual_network_interface.html.markdown

 In addition to all argument references listed, you can access the following attribute references after your data source is created.

+- `access_tags`  - (Array of Strings) Access management tags associated for the virtual network interface.
 - `allow_ip_spoofing` - (Boolean) Indicates whether source IP spoofing is allowed on this interface.
 If `false`, source IP spoofing is prevented on this interface.
 If `true`, source IP spoofing is allowed on this interface.
 - `auto_delete` - (Boolean) Indicates whether this virtual network interface will be automatically deleted when`target` is deleted.
 - `created_at` - (String) The date and time that the virtual network interface was created.